FabricMC/fabric-docs/develop/items/custom-armor.md

 The armor material tells the game what protection and durability the armor item should have depending on the slot.

-You'll need to create a class that inherits `ArmorMaterial` - and add the following fields.
+You'll need to create a class that inherits `ArmorMaterial`, like so:

 @[code transcludeWith=:::1](@/reference/latest/src/main/java/com/example/docs/item/armor/GuiditeArmorMaterial.java)